TheGigaMaster/Personal-BL3-mods/README.md

 Things to investigate and gather data on:
 - How he spawns (where does he come from)
 - Why he spawns (conditions of spawning)
-- Triggers (herme entering final stage is qualifier, but not actual data)
+- Triggers (herme entering final stage is highly supsected, but not actual data. find timing info.)
-- Is he referenced in any other files outside of the raid
+- Is he referenced in any other files outside of the raid?
--
+- Is he a throwback or something more?
+- Can he be added into other spawn areas in the game?

+- can i turn him into a big baby and have him follow me as a pet

 ## Other Random Shit to do